-Kegel exercises, also called pelvic floor muscle training, help prevent urinary incontinence, relieve the symptoms of prolapse (a condition where the uterus falls out of place) and prepare pregnant women for childbirth.
+Kegel exercises, also called pelvic floor muscle training, help prevent urinary incontinence, relieve the symptoms of prolapse (a condition where one or more of the pelvic organs drop from their normal position) and prepare pregnant women for childbirth.

 Kegel exercises were developed by Dr. Arnold Kegel in the late 1940s to help his female patients strengthen their pelvic floor, or pubococcygeus, muscles that support the uterus, bladder, small intestine and rectum.
 These muscles can weaken due to aging, pregnancy, childbirth, surgeries like cesarean section, obesity or straining related to chronic constipation or coughing.